Infanticide (zoology): By males

 Hanuman langurs (or gray langurs) are Old World monkeys found in India.
 They are a social animal, living in groups that consist of a single dominant male and multiple females.
-The dominant male has a reproductive monopoly within the group, which causes sub-ordinate males to have a much lower fitness value in comparison.
+The dominant male has a reproductive monopoly within the group, which causes subordinate males to have a much lower fitness value in comparison.
 To gain the opportunity to reproduce, sub-ordinate males try to take over the dominant role within a group, usually resulting in an aggressive struggle with the existing dominant male.
 If successful in overthrowing the previous male, unrelated infants of the females are then killed.
 This infanticidal period is limited to the window just after the group is taken over.
 Cannibalism, however, has not been observed in this species.

 Infanticide not only reduces intraspecific competition between the incumbent's offspring and those of other males but also increases the parental investment afforded to their own young, and allows females to become fertile faster.
 This is because females of this species, as well as many other mammals, do not ovulate during lactation.
 It then becomes easier to understand how infanticide evolved.
 If a male kills a female's young, she stops lactating and is able to become pregnant again.
 Because of this, the newly dominant male is able to reproduce at a faster rate than without the act of infanticide.
 As males are in a constant struggle to protect their group, those that express infanticidal behavior will contribute a larger portion to future gene pools (see natural selection).